fguillen/ruby-style-guide/README.md

   name = name ? name : 'Bozhidar'

   # bad
-  name = 'Bozhidar' unless name
+  name = 'Bozhidar' if !name

   # good - set name to 'Bozhidar', only if it's nil or false
   name ||= 'Bozhidar'